utcivil/HyosPy/README.md

       /numpyIO.py
       /drag.gr3

+Notes:
-Notes that the SELFE run is based on a 7-day's spin-up so there is a 'hotstart.in' in each of the SELFE main folder to force SELFE hotstarts from a specified time step.
+1. The SELFE run is based on a 7-day's spin-up so there is a 'hotstart.in' in each of the SELFE main folder to force SELFE hotstarts from a specified time step.
+Refer to 'combine_hotstart3.f90' from SELFE source code for the instruction of 'hotstart.in' generation.
+2. The 'run.sh' is the nexus between the real-time data and the executaion of SELFE.
+SO BE SURE to modify each of the 'run.sh' to match the specific SELFE run.
+For example: in /1, the SELFE hotstarts from time step 169 (based on 7-day's spin up--7*24=168) and done in step 216 (assume a 48 hr simulation), so the 'run.sh' for /1 should be:

+mpirun -np 2 --hostfile machines pelfe_3.1dc_sirius
+./autocombine_MPI_elfe.pl 169 216 0 2

+3.